5 Problems for Chinese Speakers of English

 In the classroom, you can help your learners by doing activities which focus on error correction.
 This could be on-the-spot or delayed but be sure to draw their attention to this issue.

 Read more: Effective Error Correction

-Other grammatical issues are confusing personal pronouns, articles (which Chinese doesn’t have), and verb inflection (for example, the third person –s).
+Other grammatical issues are confusing personal pronouns, and verb inflection (for example, the third person –s).